eteran/quixey/README.md

 `for`:

-**Note**: you may declare a variable in the initialization part of the
+**NOTE**: you may declare a variable in the initialization part of the
           for loop, this variable only exists inside the loop.
 Just like in C++.

-**Note**: the for each style syntax requires that you declare a variable as the
+**NOTE**: the for each style syntax requires that you declare a variable as the
           initializer.

 	for(i = 0; i < 10; i += 1) { }